 Happy New Year!

 My former colleague Eben Bein now works to train and empower youth to advocate for effective climate policy.
 He suggested a winter STEM lesson that enables students to make what he describes as a "New Year's resolution for a better planet."
 A perfect way to do this is to have your students complete a carbon footprint calculator to examine their personal environmental impact.
-The calculator looks at a variety of factors such as how you warm and cool your home, or how much water you use.
+A calculator looks at a variety of factors such as how you warm and cool your home, or how much water you use.
 This can give your students an idea of what they need to change.

 These STEM projects are a great way to motivate stu